Anaemia

 Most people find out they have too low haemoglobin in the blood and that triggers a test for anaemia.
 You’re more at risk of it if you have malabsorption conditions such as an inflammatory bowel disorder or a gluten related disorder such as coeliac disease and non-coeliac gluten sensitivity.
 In fact, if iron is chronically- low and not picking up OR you have chronic brain fog and your iron is low, I always recommend a gluten test to check.
 Much of the time, it crops up.
 Just sayin’.

-Anaemia symptoms
+Anaemia Symptoms

 These are the most common symptoms – most people know about the fatigue and weakness, but don’t connect their palpitation type feelings, dizzyness or feeling cold with a lack of these nutrients.
-Headaches is another really common one that is missed.
+Headaches is another really common one that is often missed.

 • Fatigue